hartsfield/entersoftdev/README.md

 `Google Cloud Platform`.

-Once `bolt architecture` is understood, `bolt` is introduced, a tool for streamlining the process of building scalable, production ready, enterprise web applications, modeled in the `bolt architecture`: `bolt apps`
+Once `bolt architecture` is understood, `bolt` is introduced, a tool for railflowing the process of building scalable, production ready, enterprise web applications, modeled in the `bolt architecture`: `bolt apps`

 Warning: This model is still in development and incomplete!